 The extension of the bridge on the port or starboard side which is exposed to the weather is called the bridge wings.

-Now that we cover the forward, middle, and aft part of the vessel, another term you can hear on board is port side and starboard side.
+Now that we cover the forward, middle, and aft parts of the vessel, another term you can hear on board is the port side and starboard side.

 The port side is the left side of the ship when you are standing inside the bridge and facing the bow.

 The right side of the vessel when you are facing the bow is the starboard side.
 Always!